 PHILIP BARLOW

-(b.
-1968, Pietermaritzburg, South Africa)
+(b.1968 Pietermaritzburg, South Africa)

-Philip describes his work as a step towards abstraction.
+Philip Barlow describes his work as a step towards abstraction.
 It is primarily the exploration of light and the relationship of colour, where he at first captures his images with a camera and then translates them into a painted format.
 He is interested in the concept of capturing “the moment”, a millisecond in time when everything lines up perfectly.
 His paintings seek to explore and demonstrate this, rather like a wonderfully composed climax of a symphony, a perfect marriage.
 His paintings also give us a glimpse in time where form, light and colour come together in all their complexity.
+Barlow has a deep appreciation and love for the power and science of colour.
+Careful tonal shifts and subtlety characterize his work, and the blurred image enabled by the camera lens creates new but familiar understandings of form and the relationship between people and place.

+‘The figures in the landscape serve as carriers and reflectors of the light that falls upon them.
+Bathed in the luminosity, it is my hope that they would become more beautiful.
+To me, light is the ultimate subject because it embodies the pinnacle of all reality.’
 He is fascinated with the common notion that everything is random when there can be no question that there is design in everything.
 His is a philosophy of harmony, where even in the grit and grime of a city there is immense beauty to be discovered.
 A beauty that lies between the imperceptible and the unknown.

-SELECTED EXHIBITIONS
+SELECTED SOLO EXHIBITIONS

 2019